Your Backlog Can Be Shared Working Memory For Humans And AI

 - feedback and retrospection

-It is valuable because it lets the next person, or the next AI assistant, recover the state of the work without asking someone to replay it from memory.
+These things are valuable because they let the next person, or the next AI assistant, recover the state of the work without asking someone to replay it from memory.

 The backlog becomes shared working memory for humans and AI.